David Jessen

 David Jessen (born 5 December 1996) is a Czech male artistic gymnast.
 He represented the Czech Republic at the 2016 and 2020 Summer Olympics.

-Early life
+Early life and education

 David Jessen was born on 5 December 1996 in Brno, Czech Republic.
-His mother is Czech 1988 Olympic gymnast Hana Říčná, and his father Lorin Jessen is an American gymnastics coach.
+His mother is Czech 1988 Olympic gymnast Hana Říčná, and his father, Lorin Jessen, is an American gymnastics coach.
 His younger sister Sandra also competed in gymnastics at Stanford.
 The family moved to the United States when Jessen was young, and he began gymnastics when he was two years old.